Lisa-C-27/Motion_Sickness_Gaming/README.md

 - Allow users to edit their own comments/fixes
 - Allow users to change their email address and username - ADDED 27/07/18
 - Allow users to sign in with their username OR email address - ADDED 27/07/18
 - Currently when a user adds a comment, their 'enters' for new paragraphs don't show and displays as one big paragraph.
-Need to fix this
+Need to fix this - FIXED 27/07/18
 - Add 'double password' for registration, change password and recover password to pick up typing errors and prevent incorrect password being entered for users
 - Allow comments on blogs
 - Allow multiple levels of replies (currently only one level of replies allowed)